Access VSTS with Azure Active Directory (Azure AD)

 Want to authenticate users and control access to your VSTS account the same way that you can with Microsoft services like Office 365 and Azure?
 If your VSTS account was created with a Microsoft account, you can connect your VSTS account to your organization's directory (tenant) in Azure Active Directory (Azure AD).
 You can then sign in to VSTS with the same username and password that you use with these Microsoft services.
 You can also enforce policies for accessing your team's critical resources and key assets.

 To use existing on-premises identities with VSTS, you can integrate on-premises directories with Azure AD by using Azure AD Connect.
 To switch your VSTS account to another directory, learn how to change your directory in Azure AD.

 How does Azure AD control access to VSTS?

-Your VSTS account authenticates users through your organization's directory so that only users who are members in that directory can get access to your VSTS account.
+Your VSTS account authenticates users through your organization's directory so that only users who are members or guests in that directory can get access to your VSTS account.
 When users are removed from your directory, for example, because they've moved elsewhere, they can't access your account anymore.
 Only specific Azure AD administrators can manage users in your directory, so they control who can get access to your VSTS account.